GSA/ficam-access/pages/pacs_procure.md

 ###Looking for Approved Systems
 ####Background
-Physical access control systems have not advanced technologically at anywhere near the speed that other types of automated systems and equipment have.
-Despite this, PACS vendors remain very protective of their technology.
+Physical access control systems have not advanced technologically at anywhere near the speed that other types of automated systems and equipment have.Despite this, PACS vendors remain very protective of their technology.
 You'll not find much commonality or compatibility from one vendor's system to the next.
 FIPS 201 partially addressed this by forcing interoperability at the card-reader level, but beyond that, every PACS uses a proprietary database schema, proprietary head-end-to-panel network protocols, and sometimes, proprietary panel-to-reader protocols.
 There are a few exceptions.
 This didn't happen without the Government stepping in and strongly suggesting that a panel-to-reader protocol should be developed so that the Government could be free to mix and match readers with the rest of the PACS.
 Open Supervised Device Protocol (OSDP), already a fledgling standard, was expanded to support the larger commands and responses used with PIV authentication, and is now found on a majority of PIV readers.
 Later, we will discuss this feature.
 ###GSA FIPS 201 Approved Products List (APL)
 To ensure that PACS and LACS products meet FIPS 201 security, usability, and interoperability standards set by ISO-IEC, NIST, ANSI, UL and GSA, GSA